Printable version (updated 5/14/2013)

 A. Authorization to Issue Appearance Bonds:

-Except as otherwise provided by law, no commercial surety shall be authorized to act as a surety in this Court until having fully complied with K.S.A.
-22-2806, the rules of this Court and this Local Rule relating to the justification and approval of sureties, and the issuance of appearance bonds.
+Except as otherwise provided by law, no commercial surety shall be authorized to act as a surety in this Court until having fully complied with Kansas law, including K.S.A.
+22-2806 through 22-2809a, and the rules of this Court, including this Local Rule relating to the justification and approval of sureties, and the issuance of appearance bonds.
 Persons who are not a commercial surety may act as sureties in this Court on a case by case basis without complying with section C if a judge of this Court approves.

 As used in this Rule, the terms shall have the following meanings:

 "Applicant" means any person applying for approval or having been approved to issue appearance bonds under this rule as a commercial surety.